 Hangklip

-During the 18th and 19th centuries.
-Hangklip was a refuge for runaway slaves who were also called maroons.
-They sheltered in the caves above the cliffs and survived on fish, wild plants and sometimes supplies brought by slaves sympathetic to their plight.
-The isolated location and rugged terrain made it difficult for colonial authorities to track them down.
-While there were reports of traitors in the community many of these “maroons” evaded capture and formed families and communities in the caves.
+During the 18th and 19th centuries, Hangklip became a refuge for runaway slaves, known as maroons.
+Many hid in caves above the cliffs, surviving on fish, wild plants, and supplies secretly brought by sympathetic slaves.
+The isolated terrain made it difficult for colonial authorities to track them down, and some maroon communities managed to survive there for years.

 The Hangklip Peak Hike is an easy half-day hike up a distinctive hill with fantastic views from the top over beaches and mountains.